Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI)

 • Flexible funds to purchase items families need to provide or maintain placement for a child.
 Purchases have included: beds, diapers, utility bills, filing fees for guardianship papers, gas money, etc.

-Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI) was not designed with a child component.
+Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI) directly provides services to parents/caregivers and addresses the following:

 • Referral to the public child welfare system.
 Associated symptoms vary from substance abuse and domestic violence to poverty to mental health issues, etc.